 We pray, O God, for common-sense and clear thinking

-and a new awareness, in ourselves, this department, and the world, that keeping the earth viable for life and civilisation must take precedent over the economy.
+and a new awareness, in ourselves, our leaders, and the world, that keeping the earth viable for life and civilisation must take precedent over the economy.

-We pray particularly for the people working in this building for the Department for Business, Energy and Industrial Strategy.
-One of its responsibilities is to ‘tackle climate change’.
-We pray for a new awakening of what this means and the moral courage to do what it takes for our country to lead the world away from climate chaos and towards the safe and beautiful future that is your desire.
+We pray particularly for those in a position of power or leadership.
+We pray for a new awakening of what this climate emergency means and the moral courage to do what it takes for our country to lead the world away from climate chaos and towards the safe and beautiful future that is your desire.

-We pray, O God, for your Spirit to invade this department and fill all those working there with wisdom, compassion and courage.
+We pray, O God, for your Spirit to fill our leaders with wisdom, compassion and courage.

 A time of open prayer.
 Please speak out loud, or silently, your requests to God.

 revive our hope,

 rekindle our love,

 - Amazing grace!
 How sweet the sound